jurerotar/Pillage-First-Ask-Questions-Later/README.md

 than starting from
 scratch.

-If you’re passionate about backend development and want to help bring multiplayer to life — feel free to reach out!
+If you're passionate about backend development and want to help bring multiplayer to life, feel free to reach out!

 ### Are there game design differences between Travian and Pillage First!?